MicrosoftDocs/defender-docs/articles/defender-for-cloud/tutorial-enable-servers-plan.md

 After enabling the plan, you have the ability to [configure the features of the plan](configure-servers-coverage.md) to suit your needs.

-## Enable Plan 1 for resources
+## Enable Plan 1 for specific resources

 Although we recommend that you enable the plan for an entire Azure subscription, you can turn on Plan 1 for a specific resource using the Defender for Cloud REST API or a PowerShell script.

-## Enable Plan 1 for a specific resource
+## Enable for a specific machine

 To turn the plan on for a specific resource, use the Defender for Cloud REST API.[Pricings resource](/rest/api/defenderforcloud/pricings).

-## Enable Plan 1 for a resource group or tags
+## Enable for a resource group or tags

 Enable for a resource group or Azure resource tags as follows: